Rules and Regulations

 - Costs: All costs associated with making and submitting a Classroom Video are the Classroom’s responsibility.
 The Challenge Sponsors will not reimburse or be responsible for any costs incurred in making or submitting any Classroom Video.

 IV.
 VIDEO CONTEST

-- Eligibility: See Section I.5(c) for eligibility requirements.
+- Eligibility: See Section I.4(c) for eligibility requirements.

 - Award: The Sponsors of the CEDC appreciate the amount of work and dedication that educators put into their classrooms daily.
-Two Teachers will be named Energy Educators of the Year based on their contributions to the Challenge and their impact on increasing energy literacy.
+Two Teachers (one elementary and one secondary) will be named Energy Educators of the Year based on their class level, contributions to the Challenge and their impact on increasing energy literacy.

 - An explanation of the Teacher’s energy education initiatives;